 EDC created the International Business Scholarships because international trade is critical to Canada's economic prosperity and we're dedicated to helping students – the next generation of business leaders – to succeed.

-Ann Karamysh, a CapU Bachelor of Business Administration student, is one of the thirty students who received the 2014 EDC International Business Scholarship.
+Ann Karamysh, CapU's Bachelor of Business Administration alumna, is one of the thirty students who received the 2014 EDC International Business Scholarship.

 - September 2015: Cheyanne Kuckein receives the Premier's International Scholarship.